Ten Ways to Protect Your Assets from Mainecare, Medicaid or a Nursing Home

 Maybe the person you gave the money will use it for you… maybe they won’t

-What Happened to my Stuff?
+What Happened to my Assets?

 Gifting strategies that work.